 Aside from the direct measurements, initial research findings may also indicate the potential to expand the case management technology to fields outside of adult diversion.
 For example, the assistant district attorney suggested that this technology may also be able to help connect victims with services.
 In addition, the PCAO team is working with community stakeholders to develop interoperability agreements that would enable direct service providers, such as mental health counselors, to share data with diversion officers and defendants directly through the app.
 In this way, a defendant’s full team—including diversion officers and individuals responsible for overseeing or providing wraparound services—can communicate through the same technology.
 The agency has formed a workgroup to determine how and to what extent external stakeholders can receive access.
 Ultimately, PCAO would like to improve information sharing, the quality and quantity of resources, and evaluation efforts.
 The agency plans to develop an Interoperability Playbook that can be disseminated across the entire state of Arizona.

 Overall, PCAO personnel expressed satisfaction with the application, noting that the vast majority of defendants use the app and that it has improved the overall operation of the diversion program.
 Even so, drawbacks still exist.
 For instance, the application is currently fully available only in English, although some resources and functions have been translated into Spanish.
 In addition, some defendants are less comfortable with or are physically unable to use the technology, which poses accessibility challenges.
 Furthermore, regions of Pinal County are fairly rural, with limited access to Wi-Fi and technological services, which may prevent a defendant from using the application effectively.
 Ultimately, there is no requirement to use the iTether app, and defendants are not penalized in any way for not using the app.
 However, for those defendants who do want to use the app, these barriers may be difficult to overcome, and future versions of the app should attempt to address them.
+However, in July 2022, the U.S. Federal Government through the ReConnect and Telecommunications Infrastructure Loan and Loan Guarantee programs, pledged $10.6 million to expand existing fiber optic and Wi-Fi capabilities to six rural AZ counties, of which Pinal County is the largest.

 Key takeaways